Citi axes 50 investment bankers in Europe, Mideast, Africa

-LONDON (Reuters) - Citigroup Inc (C.N) has begun axing 50 investment bankers across its Europe, Middle East and Africa (EMEA) division as a program of cutting 11,000 jobs hits the heart of the investment bank.
+LONDON, Feb 13 (Reuters) - Citigroup Inc has begun axing 50 investment bankers across its Europe, Middle East and Africa (EMEA) division as a programme of cutting 11,000 jobs hits the heart of the investment bank.

 Citi announced the global cuts, equal to about 4 percent of the bank’s workforce, in December as part of an effort to eliminate $1.1 billion in annual costs by 2014.